-Orders received before 2pm EST M-F, will ship the same day.
+Orders placed by 2pm EST, usually ship the same day.
 Printed and custom orders will require additional time to ship.
 You will be notified of this additional shipping time when you place your order.
 If you need your order faster, please call 800-225-9473 and we can provide you with a quote for expedited shipping.

 All materials coming into our warehouse are sorted and separated by grade, size, and quality.
 What you pay for is what you get from the top of the box to the bottom.
 Not only do we carry a full line of standard grease rags, but we specialize in providing our customers with premium wipers for any and all specialty purposes they may have.
 Our warehouse is stocked with hundreds of thousands of pounds of wipers so that we can provide our customers with the same product time and time again.
 We take extreme pride in our superior customer service and are dedicated to making our customers happy.